 12. How are Tenterfield's resources used to support children's special educational needs?
+All children:

-- will receive a high adult to child ratio of at least 1:13. - will be supported by a key person who completes observations and assessments of their learning and uses 'Planning in the moment' to engage with children in exciting and motivating play activities based on their 'next steps' for learning and current interests and fascinations. - will be supported in their play by adults who engage in high-quality interactions with them that follow our 'Total Communication Approach'. - will have access to a high quality, inclusive learning environment with stimulating resources that meet the needs of all children, is matched to their interests and appropriate for their stage of development. - will have a WellComm speech and language screening assessment. - will be supported by staff who receive training on supporting children with SEND through weekly staff meetings and regular professional development.
+- will receive a high adult to child ratio of at least 1:13 for 3-4 year old children and 1:4 in our 2 year-old provision. - will be supported by a key person who completes observations and assessments of their learning and uses 'Planning in the moment' to engage with children in exciting and motivating play activities based on their 'next steps' for learning and current interests and fascinations. - will be supported in their play by adults who engage in high-quality interactions with them that follow our 'Total Communication Approach'. - will have access to a high quality, inclusive learning environment with stimulating resources that meet the needs of all children, is matched to their interests and appropriate for their stage of development. - will have a WellComm speech and language screening assessment. - will be supported by staff who receive training on supporting children with SEND through weekly staff meetings and regular professional development.